grepsedawk/tsm-groups/README.md

 # Grepsedawk's TSM Groups (Beta)

-These is my TSM group that includes as many BoE's from 1-110 that I was able to put together.
-There is a shopping operation and an auctioning operation.
+These are my TSM groups.
+They are split so you can pick and choose which groups you want and so the import goes smoothly.

 ## Installation/Import